-Graduates of an online Bachelor of marketing degree program can seek marketing jobs in marketing research, corporate marketing, advertising agencies, PR firms, customer relationship management, sales and retailing departments, brand management, and more.
+Graduates of an online Bachelor of marketing degree program can seek marketing jobs in marketing research, corporate marketing, advertising agencies, Public Relations companies, customer relationship management, retail, brand management, and others.
 Individuals with a Bachelor’s degree in marketing can also seek marketing jobs in nonprofit organizations.

 Marketing student have the opportunity to find the type of marketing career which fits their interests and strengths.

 Schools for marketing prepare students for an array of jobs.
 Marketing majors can seek jobs such as: